lucasmari/automated-deploy/README.md

 Enter the *frontend* directory and run:

-- `yarn` (just the first time, for installing node modules, or everytime you fetch the repo)
+- `yarn` (just the first time for installing node modules, or everytime you fetch the repo)
 - `yarn jest`

 ## Production